-The school's Bush Ranger Cadet Unit was established in 1998, and each year takes between 50 and 80 cadets from year's 8 to 12.
-We look forward to all of the new Cadets who will be starting this year.
-Welcome!
+The school's Bush Ranger Cadet Unit was established in 1998, and each year takes between 90 and 150 cadets from Year's 7 to 12.

 Weekly Training